PiaMoe/YOLOv7_distance/README.md

 ## Testing
 > [!NOTE]
-> Links to the dataset and pre-trained weights will be provided here in the future (TODO!)
+> We will provide pretrained weights for this model on the training dataset in the near future

 Using the pretrained model, you can evaluate its performance w.r.t. object detection and distance estimation: